Hollingsworth v. Perry: Legal analysis of the decision

-The law firm Liberty Counsel, which has litigated opposition to same-sex marriage in California since 2004, criticized Alliance Defense Fund's handling of the case.
-"ADF presented only two witnesses at trial, following the 15 witnesses presented by those who challenged Proposition 8.
+The law firm Liberty Counsel, which has litigated opposition to same-sex marriage in California since 2004, criticized Alliance Defense Fund's handling of the case, stating that "ADF presented only two witnesses at trial, following the 15 witnesses presented by those who challenged Proposition 8.
 Even Judge Walker commented that he was concerned by the lack of evidence presented by ADF on behalf of Prop 8."
 Ed Whelan, president of the conservative Ethics and Public Policy Center and a former lawyer in the George W. Bush administration, criticized the ruling as being based on the judge's subjective and unsubstantiated views of current societal mores rather than on a neutral interpretation of the law.
 Whelan criticized in particular Judge Walker's repeated contention that certain facts about society were "beyond any doubt" or "beyond debate," such as Walker's contentions that same-sex parenting has been shown to be equally effective as opposite-sex parenting or that allowing same-sex couples to marry would not in any way negatively affect the rights of opponents of same-sex marriage.
 Whelan believes those points are in fact hotly contested.